Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Results

 Prompt \PDz mesons from g$\to$ \ccbar are considered as part of the signal in the analysis.
 Their impact on the ratio of the distributions of prompt \PDz jets to inclusive jets is studied in \PYTHIA{8} CP5 and \HERWIG{7} CH3 simulated events and shown in Fig.~\ref{fig:model_ratio_2a}.
 In both MC generators used in this analysis, events can be generated without gluon splitting to heavy-flavor quark-antiquark pairs, which can be used to understand their contribution to the substructure of prompt \PDz jets.
 In Fig.~\ref{fig:model_ratio_2a}, gluon splitting is deactivated only for the prompt \PDz jet distributions.
 The ratio of \PDz jet to inclusive jet is better described by events simulated with the \HERWIG{7} CH3, which is mostly because \HERWIG{7} CH3 describes the inclusive jet distribution better than \PYTHIA{8} CP5.
 For the late-\kt algorithm, the gluon splitting contribution is negligible and has an effect mostly at large angles.
 For the SD algorithm, the gluon splitting direct contribution is stronger and plays a role in the observed shift between the \PDz jet and inclusive jet distributions.
-This is consistent with the expectation that gluon splitting contributes predominantly at large splitting angles.
+Gluon splitting is found to contribute predominantly at large angles in simulation.
 The emissions found with SD grooming tend to be at larger angles than the ones found by the late-\kt algorithm, so the contribution of gluon splittings is enhanced for the SD algorithm because of that.

+The mass effect in the angular distribution is studied using \PYTHIA{} and \HERWIG{} simulated events.
+The ratio of the angular distributions of prompt \PDz jets to inclusive jets is compared with the no-dead cone baseline which corresponds to the ratio of the light jets to inclusive jets.
+From Fig.~\ref{fig:model_ratio_3} it can be seen that these curves have significant differences for both \PYTHIA{} and \HERWIG{} simulated events.
+Observed differences indicate that for the splittings selected with the late-\kt grooming algorithm, the angular distribution has sensitivity to mass beyond color factor effects.